Gram-G/home-network-vlan-lab/README.md

 | Guest | IoT | ❌ |
 | Guest | Internet | ✅ |

-The logic: a compromised IoT device (smart TV, future smart plug, etc.) should never be able to reach my personal PCs.
-A guest on the visitor WiFi should never be able to reach either my internal network or my smart home devices.
+My reasoning: if something on the smart TV or a future smart plug ever gets compromised, it shouldn't be able to reach my actual computers.
+And guests on the visitor WiFi definitely shouldn't be able to see my personal network or my smart devices.

-ACLs are applied **inbound on each VLAN subinterface**, so traffic is inspected as it enters the router from the untrusted VLAN — blocked packets are dropped before they ever hit the routing table.

-## Trunk configuration

-The switch uplink to the router (Gig0/1) is configured as an 802.1Q trunk.
-Only VLANs 10, 20, and 30 are explicitly allowed on the trunk to reduce unnecessary traffic and reduce the attack surface — by default, a Cisco trunk allows all VLANs, which is not what you want.

-## Wireless setup
+I applied the ACLs inbound on the Guest and IoT subinterfaces.
+I read that you can filter inbound or outbound, and inbound made more sense to me — drop the bad traffic right as it hits the router instead of letting it get routed first and then deciding.

+## About the trunk

+The cable between the switch and the router carries all three VLANs, so it's a trunk.
+By default Cisco trunks allow every VLAN to cross, which I learned isn't great — if you ever added more VLANs later, they'd ride the trunk too whether you wanted them to or not.
+I restricted mine to only VLANs 10, 20, and 30.

+## About the wireless

-Packet Tracer's basic AP can only broadcast one SSID per VLAN, so two APs are used in the sim:
+Packet Tracer's basic AP can only broadcast one SSID and sit in one VLAN, so I used two APs in the sim — `AP-Home` for Trusted and `AP-Guest` for Guest.
+On real gear I'd just use one AP that can broadcast multiple SSIDs mapped to different VLANs.
+A lot of home routers can do this now.

-- `AP-Home` → SSID `HomeWiFi` → VLAN 10 (Trusted)
-- `AP-Guest` → SSID `GuestWiFi` → VLAN 30 (Guest)

-In a real-world build, this would collapse into a single capable AP broadcasting multiple SSIDs mapped to different VLANs.

 ## Configuration

+These are the actual commands I ran.
+I left them here so anyone looking at the repo can see exactly what the network is built from without having to open the .pkt file.

-### Switch — VLAN creation
+### Switch — create the VLANs

 ```cisco
 vlan 10